ReactFinland/site/content/schedule.md

 T> If there's enough demand, we'll organize a guided tour that helps you understand this mysterious country not many seem to know a lot about.
 You might have heard of Nokia or Linux but there's more to the country than that.

-## Program
+## Schedule

-The program of the event has been carefully curated.
+The schedule of the event has been carefully curated.
 In true Finnish style, we rather focus on quality than quantity.
 There is no call for papers and the speakers have been chosen with care.

 ### 24.04 - Tuesday - [Workshops](/workshops/)